SatSampling/massively/horizontal.md

 	</li>
 	<li>
 		<span class="icon major style5 fa-user-times"></span>
-		<h3>Substantial Exclusion</h3>
+		<h3>Unrepresented Populations</h3>
-		<p>Reasons such as these and more, exclude large swaths of the population,
+		<p>For reasons such as these and more, census-based surveys exclude large swaths of the population,
-		introducing a bias in surveys before they even begin.</p>
+		introducing a bias before they even begin.</p>
 	</li>
 </ul>